georgemarsh1809/georgemarsh1809/README.md

-- 👋 Hi, I’m @georgemarsh1809
+- 👋 Hi, I’m George.
+An experienced App Support Engineer with extened experience in development and UI/UX design
-- 👀 I’m interested in computers, science and philosophy!
+- 👀 I’m interested in computers, sustainability and philosophy!
-- 🌱 I’m currently learning Python and JavaScript!
+- 🌱 I’m currently learning ReactJS and Python!
-- 💞️ I’m looking to collaborate on awesome projects!?
+- 💞️ I’m looking to build my skills and land a Front End Developer job!

 <!---
 georgemarsh1809/georgemarsh1809 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.